terra-campaigns/unsettled/directory/Sigisfarne/Stone.md

 {% comment %}
 `=map(this.images, (x) => "![im|200](" + x + ")")`
 {% endcomment %}

+> One of your ancestors wronged a Moss Witch, who cursed their bloodline.
+Your visage causes mirrors to shatter.
+You’ve noticed that the shards can sometimes reveal illusions.

 You sing the stories of rivers and lakes, your talents soothing friends and the elements alike.
 You've seen more than most, but somehow it never seems to be enough.